sait-wbdv/winter-2022/content/cpnt-265/assignments/achievements.md

 <section class="cards">

+- **Lean Canvas Contribution: _5 points_**
+    - Take part in (and add value to) a Lean Canvas exercise for another classmate.
+- **Mini-workshop Critique: _5 points_**
+    - Attempt step-by-step instructions provided as a Mini-workshop (see above) by a classmate.
+    - Provide feedback for improvement via repo Issue or Comment.
+- **First Responder: _5 points_**
+    - Be the first to cheer on your classmates during a presentation or workshop!
+    - This achievement will only be given out:
+        - once per person
+        - once per day
+        - during Weeks 13 and 14
+    - The bar will be raised (iow, you have to do more to earn it) as more Achievements are handed out
 - **Pull Request: _5 points_**
     - Submit a Pull Request to a public repo
     - Submission must fix a real issue in the repo.
 No "my first pull request" exercises.
     - Repo must be a legitimate project.
 IOW, repos belonging to a classmate or the instructor do not qualify.
     - _5 point bonus_ for a PR that is accepted and merged.
-- **Lean Canvas Contribution: _5 points_**
-    - Take part in (and add value to) a Lean Canvas exercise for another classmate.
-- **Mini-workshop Critique: _5 points_**
-    - Attempt step-by-step instructions provided as a Mini-workshop (see above) by a classmate.
-    - Provide feedback for improvement via repo Issue or Comment.

 </section>